hipay/hipay-docs/hipay-enterprise-sdk-js_3/Hosted-Payments-Integration-Guide/1-Hosted-Payments-Integration-Guide.md

 ## 2 - Set up your HTML form

-To collect sensitive information securely, the HiPay Enterprise JavaScript SDK will generate components hosted by HiPay on your page.
+In order to collect sensitive information in a secure way, the HiPay Enterprise JavaScript SDK will generate components hosted by HiPay on your page.
 <br>
 With these components, sensitive information filled in by customers never hits your page or your web server.

 You can now integrate your HTML page.

-You simply have to place a `div` with a unique `id` in your page.
+You just need to place a `div` with a unique `id` in your page.
 The form will be injected inside automatically.

 ```html